jacqueszhg/automate/README.md

 NAME AutomatonName (without space)
 ALPHABET A Z E C D Z A a c d f r t z - è _ @ space # ...
 0 1 (with a space between each characters, can't use posix here expect the space who can be used)
-E0 B alpha 0 E1 (transition of the automaton)
-E0 A punct num E1 (transition of the automaton)
-E1 3 space E2 (transition of the automaton)
-E2 3 A Z E R T E3 (transition of the automaton)
-E3 4 E4 (transition of the automaton)
-INITIAL E0 (just one because is a determinist automaton) FINAL E1 E2 (can have more than one state, separate with a space)
+TRANSITION E0 B alpha 0 E1 (transition of the automaton) TRANSITION E0 A punct num E1 (transition of the automaton) TRANSITION E1 3 space E2 (transition of the automaton) TRANSITION E2 3 A Z E R T E3 (transition of the automaton) TRANSITION E3 4 E4 (transition of the automaton) INITIAL E0 (just one because is a determinist automaton) FINAL E1 E2 (can have more than one state, separate with a space)
 ```